 Feral cats threaten the survival of over 100 native species in Australia.
 They have caused the extinction of some ground-dwelling birds and small to medium-sized mammals.
 They are a major cause of decline for many land-based endangered animals such as the bilby, bandicoot, bettong and numbat.
+Many native animals are struggling to survive so reducing the number killed by this introduced predator will allow their populations to grow.

 Map showing locations of feral cats in Australia